 Yuck.
-This week four Ohio cities made a list no one wants to be on.
-"Don't Let the Bed Bugs Bite: Orkin Releases new Top 50 Cities List" compiled data based on metro areas where Orkin performed the most bed bug treatments from December 1, 2015 – November 30, 2016.
+This year five Ohio cities made a list no one wants to be on.
+“Orkin’s 2020 Top Bed Bug Cities” compiled data based on metro areas where Orkin performed the most bed bug treatments from December 1, 2018 – November 30, 2019.
+It’s important to note, this list does not indicate a bedbug population, but the number of treatments in a metro area.
 This is how cities in Ohio ranked:

 Bedbugs are tiny insects about one-quarter inch long.
 They like to hide in bedding, mattresses, walls and furniture during the day and come out at night.
 Like mosquitoes, bedbugs bite people and animals and survive on their blood.
 Unlike mosquitoes, bedbugs are not known to spread disease to people.

 Bedbugs are cream-colored to brown, but they turn reddish-brown after they eat.
 People who are bitten by bedbugs may find itchy spots on their skin, which can lead to scratching.
 If the scratching breaks the skin, the sores can get infected.
 Some people may have a large skin reaction to the bites, while others in the same home may notice nothing at all.

 Where Are Bedbugs Found?

 Bedbugs may be found in shelters, apartment buildings, motels and even the best hotels – anywhere large numbers of people move in and out.
 They can come into your home on luggage, purses, furniture, clothing, pillows, boxes and other objects.
 Bedbugs like small dark spaces, so during the day they hide in the seams of bedding and mattresses and in crevices in floors, furniture and paper clutter.
 Bedbugs are not a cleanliness issue—they can live in the cleanest of environments.